rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 reconsider this when contemplating combining approaches to alignment.

-From the pivotal act perspective, it seems very difficult to perform such an act with an AI which has sufficiently restricted knowledge or cognition about the world.
+From the pivotal act perspective, it seems very difficult to perform such an act with an AI which has sufficiently restricted knowledge or ability to perform cognition involving the real world.
 However, the space of possible restrictions is large, so perhaps there are achievable ways to limit the cognition of AIs in order to ensure (or at least increase the probability of) safety while still being able to accomplish a pivotal act.
 I'm not currently aware of any promising directions.

 The enforcement side looks similarly poor.
 Actors would likely perceive very strong incentives from increasing the capabilities of AIs.

 # 4. Combining approaches

-_(TODO: unfinished section, just outlined)_

-First of all, ... testing with restrictions and hopefully begin prepared for malicious ness.
-Likely to be fooled by deception.
-Advantage of things which reduce deceptiveness
+First of all, it's worth noting that restrictions could (slightly) reduce the possibility of catastrophe when testing other approaches in high intelligence regimes.
+For this to be useful at all, it would require that these restrictions are at least slightly robust to maliciousness.
+Additionally this approach is easily fooled by deceptiveness.
+So, approaches which reduce deceptiveness such as myopia or deontological honest synergize well with using restrictions for testing.
-(myopic/deontological honest).
-Even non-deontological honest could be useful if AI doesn't think it could take over and decides not to engage in acausal trade.
+Even AIs which weakly value honesty might reveal malicious intentions if the AI estimates a low probability of successful power seeking and decides not to engage in acausal trade.

-Myopia + purely deontological not a thing myopia + deontological properties don't obviously synergy or anti-synergy in general.
+It would be possible to combine myopic agency with some deontological properties as an approach for safety.
+I'm not currently aware of any synergies or anti-synergies; it seems like both approaches would impose some alignment tax and potentially offer different safety properties.

+At this time, I don't believe I have any other non-trivial insight into combining the 3 approaches discussed in this post.

 # 5. Strategic recommendations